The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Indicative Sequencing

-A time-limited, jointly mandated Transition Authority coordinates legal continuity, institutional conversion, rights protection, and administrative stability.
-It operates under a defined remit with sunset provisions and exercises no permanent governing authority.
+2. Interim Transition Authority.
+A time-limited Transition Authority coordinates legal continuity, institutional conversion, rights protection, and administrative stability.

-Domestic constitutional amendments are enacted through existing democratic mechanisms, including parliamentary procedures and referendums where required.
+4. Constitutional Ratification.
+Domestic constitutional amendments are enacted through existing democratic mechanisms.

-Constitutional courts and agreed arbitration mechanisms resolve transitional disputes, with parity protections operating as enforceable legal conditions.
+6. Dispute Resolution and Safeguards.
+Constitutional courts and agreed arbitration mechanisms resolve transitional disputes.

 Governing Principle